your_search_query = 'super very news'

 return _dec(function)

 It’s probably not very Django-ish, but you get the impression.
-Just use it like Django’s built-in login_required decorator:
+Just use it like Django’s built-in

 def a_view(request):